RyotaUshio/obsidian-playground/README.md

 # Obsidian JavaScript Playground

-Transform `javascript` and `js` code blocks into interactive playground.
+Transform `javascript` and `js` code blocks into interactive playgrounds.

 To indicate a code block should be processed by this plugin, start it with a line containing only an empty comment with three slashes `///`.